Capita Black Snowboard of Death 2010-2023 Review

 - Like & Subscribe on YouTube https://www.youtube.com/@thegoodridesnow

 The Capita Black Snowboard of Death has been around for years and continues to evolve.
-It’s got a semi-aggressive personality to match its name and how it used to be about 8 years ago.
-However it has a different camber profile as well as a more modernized flex.
+It’s got a semi-aggressive personality to match its name and how it used to be about eight years ago.
+However it has a different camber profile and a more modernized flex.

 How This Review Happened: We borrowed this for an extended demo and then returned it.